Michael Rouleau

-Michael Norman Rouleau CMM MSC CD (born July 4, 1967) is a Canadian Forces officer serving as a lieutenant-general in the Canadian Army.
-He was the vice chief of the Defence Staff from July 15, 2020 until June 14, 2021.
+Michael Norman Rouleau CMM MSC CD (born July 4, 1967) is a retired Canadian Forces officer who served as a lieutenant-general in the Canadian Special Operations Forces Command.
+He was the vice chief of the Defence Staff from July 15, 2020, until June 14, 2021.

 Education

 Rouleau obtained a Bachelor of Arts degree in Political Science from the University of Manitoba.
 He would later graduate from the Royal Military College of Canada with a Masters in Defence Studies and a Master of Arts Degree in Security, Management, and Defence Policy.

 Military career

 Rouleau joined the Canadian Armed Forces (CAF) in 1985 as an artillery officer.